Galatians 2:19-20; John 15:1-8

-St. Maria Goretti, pray for us.
+St. Birgitta, pray for us.

 Mary understood this and, as in all things, obeyed her Lord.
 That is why i